-Cervical instability is a medical condition in which loose ligaments in your upper cervical spine may lead to neuronal damage and a large list of adverse symptoms.
+Cervical instability is a medical condition in which loose ligaments between the upper cervical spine and the base of the skull may lead to neuronal damage.

-If you have cervical instability, you may be experiencing migraines, vertigo, or nausea.
-Fortunately, this condition is treatable, though not curable.
+If you have cervical instability, you may experience migraines, vertigo, or nausea, among other adverse symptoms.
+Fortunately, this condition is treatable.

-Let’s talk about the symptoms, causes, treatments, diagnosis, and prevention of cervical instability — one step at a time.
+Let’s talk about the symptoms, causes, treatments, diagnosis, and prevention of cervical instability.

 Cervical instability occurs when the ligaments in between your spinal cord and skull are loose.
 These “lax ligaments” allow for excessive movement of the top two cervical vertebrae, which may result in many symptoms, such as headaches, fainting, or even memory loss.